fikovnik/Sigma/README.md

 ## Building ##

-To build Sigma do the following:
+Sigma is built by maven (tested with version 3.0.5).
+To make a build do the following:

 1. Build Sigma dependencies (only need to be done once)